NixOS/rfcs/rfcs/0000-deprecation.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-What about errors in library functions?
-Correct or keep backwards compatible. #41604 What about function arguments?
+- What about errors in library functions?
+Correct or keep backwards compatible? #41604
+- What about function arguments?
+- Introduce automatic capture of attribute path in nixpkgs for better error messages?
+Is this even possible?

 # Future work
 [future]: #future-work

-What future work, if any, would be implied or impacted by this feature without being directly part of the work?

-From the scope defined above it should be possible to implement a program that creates an index over nixpkgs, containing everything that's intended to be used.
+From the scope defined above it should be possible to implement a program that creates an index over nixpkgs, containing every attribute path that's intended to be used (I have a prototype of this working).
 This can then be used for automatically verifying backwards compatibility for commits.
-Also this can be used for providing a tags file to look up functions and attributes.
-Possibly also for providing an out-of-tree documentation and examples.
+This can also can be used for providing a tags file to look up where functions and attributes are located, which is a much needed feature for nixpkgs.
+Another possible application of this is to provide documentation for attributes not directly where they're defined, but in a `attribute-docs.nix` file.

+Similarly, the above defined allowed state transitions can be used to check that commits or pull requests don't do invalid transitions.
+Also a periodic automated job could run to set deprecation values to `null` if the values aren't needed anymore.
+Related, one could implement a program that returns which attributes are in which deprecation stage, doing some statistics with them.